crb2nu/news-analyzer/KUBERNETES_DEPLOYMENT_SUMMARY.md

 ## Key Configuration Updates

 ### LiteLLM Integration
-- The summarizer has been configured to use LiteLLM instead of direct OpenAI API calls
+- The summarizer is configured to use LiteLLM instead of direct model backends
-- Environment variable `OPENAI_API_BASE` set to: `http://litellm.litellm.svc.cluster.local:4000`
+- Environment variable `OPENAI_API_BASE` set to: `http://litellm.ai.svc.cluster.local:8000/v1`
+- Environment variable `OPENAI_MODEL` set to: `active` (LiteLLM route alias)
 - The existing `OPENAI_API_KEY` will be used for LiteLLM authentication

 ### Ntfy Integration